mcscope/APA102_Pi/README.md

 ## Extensions

+Each light pattern is called a Scheme, and is a python class that inherits from `schemes/scheme.py:Scheme`.
+There's an `init` function that is called once to set it up, and then a `paint` function that is called over and over again to generate the led strips patterns.
+If `paint` returns True, the strip will be redrawn.
+Modify/call functions on `self.strip` within a Scheme class to generate the pattern.

 I recommend reading easy_schemes.py first, and then copying those to make your first schemes.
 Schemes can get quite complicated and include any arbitrary python including API calls, but that's a good starting place to see the interface.
 There are lots of helper methods in /lib/ and scheme.py that can help you do things like convert between colorspaces, gamma correct, paint a uniform color, etc.

+### Future Development
+This project is at a nice place now, and I use it for daily room lighting, but I would like to improve it.
+Ideally, each scheme would be able to define any options that it wants, and have the server present those options to the user to control the details of the scheme.
+The bones of this are in place, but it should be fleshed out.
+I would also like to make some longer running schemes with emergent behavior.

 ---
 ### Thanks Tinue